baskraai/docker-salt-master/README.md

 But you can mount your config anywhere.

 ## SSH
-The containers has an support for SSH keys on Git
+The containers has an OpenSSH server included.
+You can disable this server by setting the parameter `DISABLE_SSH' to 'yes'.
-You can pass the ssh public via `SSH_PUBKEY` and private key via `SSH_PRIVKEY` for pushing config from the container to a git server.
+You can pass the ssh public via `SSH_PUBKEY` and private key via `SSH_PRIVKEY` for the main server SSH keys.
 At this time the key needs to be a ECDSA server, this will be sorted later.
+If you like to login with a password, you can set the `SSH_PASSWORD` variable.
+If this variable is not set, password authentication for root is disabled.
+You can pass ssh_keys that are allowed to login as root via the `SSH_AUTHKEY` variable seperated by `;`.

 # Git
 This image contains git so you can pull or push config from GitHub.
 You can set the git name via `GIT_NAME` and git email via `GIT_MAIL`.
+You can pass the ssh public via `SSH_PUBKEY` and private key via `SSH_PRIVKEY` for pushing config from the container to a git server.
+At this time the key needs to be a ECDSA server, this will be sorted later.

 # Salt minion
 This container also has a salt-minion.